Helmholtz-UFZ/saqc/sphinx-doc/cook_books/DataRegularisation.rst

 So lets transform the measurements timestamps to have a regular *10* minutes frequency.
 In order to do so, we have to decide what to do with each time stamps associated data, when we alter the timestamps value.

-Basically, there are three types of :doc:`regularisation <function_cats/regularisation>` methods:
+Basically, there are three types of :doc:`regularisations <../moduleAPIs/Functionsresampling>` methods:

 #.
 We could keep the values as they are, and thus,
    just :ref:`shift <cook_books/DataRegularisation:Shift>` them in time to match the equidistant *10* minutes frequency grid, we want the data to exhibit.
 #.
 We could calculate new, synthetic data values for the regular timestamps, via an :ref:`interpolation <cook_books/DataRegularisation:Interpolation>` method.
 #.
-We could apply some :ref:`aggregation <cook_books/DataRegularisation:Resampling>` to up- or down sample the data.
+We could apply some :ref:`aggregation <cook_books/DataRegularisation:Aggregation>` to up- or down sample the data.

 Shift
 -----